ChristopheRappold/MCandPython/README.md

    + Estimator
    + probability density functions
    + Monte Carlo methods
-   + Error propagations
+   + Error propagation

 ## How to install Python and that is necessary for the lectures

-  + What is mendatory:
+  + What is mandatory:
     - Python > v3.5
     - jupyter module
     - numpy module
     - matplotlib module
     - scipy module
-    - pandas module

 ### Windows:
   - If you are familiar with prompts or Python is already installed by administrators but you can not have admin access go to (ii.):